-Our advice, both verbal and written, only applies to that particular matter.
+Our advice, both verbal and written, only applies to the particular matter it relates to.
 You cannot rely on it for anything else.

 You must not share our advice with anyone else without our written agreement.
 Where we give our agreement, no one else can rely on the advice.